Faculty of Health and Community Studies Council Bylaws (PDF)

 4.1.
 The Faculty Council is composed of:

 4.1.1.
-All academic staff of the Faculty of Health and Community Studies (the Faculty) holding probationary, continuing, and full-time limited-term appointment;
+All academic staff of the Faculty of Health and Community Studies (the Faculty) holding tenure track, tenured, and full-time limited-term appointment;

 4.1.3.
 Dean of the Faculty;